SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm2.md

 }
 ```

 Queues are often used is in **breadth-first search** or in implementing a **cache**.
 In breadth-first search, we used a queue to store a <u>list of the nodes that we need to process</u>.
 Each time we process a node, we add its child nodes to the back of the queue.
-This allows us to <u>process</u>
-<u>nodes in the order in which they are viewed</u>.
+This allows us to <u>process nodes in the order in which they are viewed</u>.

 ## Trees